This Decorated Baby Shower Cookies page includes these sections:

 *️⃣food color markers

 Food color markers are invaluable and much needed in a cookier's world.
-They allow for very find and intricute detail work, like in these 'stitches'.
+They allow for very fine and intricate detail work, like in these 'stitches'.
 The bootie cookie was one of my first cutters.
-That was in the day of only metal cutters!
+That was in the days of only metal cutters!
 Years later, it's still one of my go-to baby cookie cutters.

 *️⃣Molds

-Using silicone molds for decorated baby shower cookies are the cats (or 'deer' ha!)
+Using silicone molds for decorated baby shower cookies is the cats (or 'deer' ha!)

 I have so many molds that I do not care to even count them!
 They come in handy for little shapes.
 The deer in this photo was fondant.
 I also use poured chocolate.